Diana-Anthony/powerbi/README.md

 taxi rates
 frequency in day
 frequency at night
-Per hour number of travelss
+Per hour number of travels
+number of members